-□ Check In Check Out works best when there is a positive teacher-student relationship.
-For tips on improving the relationship, see this handout.

-□ Teacher(s) and mentor praise the student in a genuine and enthusiastic tone.
+- □ Check In Check Out works best when there is a Positive Student-Teacher relationship - □ Teacher(s) and mentor praise the student in a genuine and enthusiastic tone.

 Tips for Success:

 - □ Make sure rewards are challenging, yet attainable to keep students motivated. - Allow students to play an active role, older students may appreciate being involved in the process.
 If appropriate, they may be able to self-monitor and fill out their own card at the end of each interval. - □ Make sure students and staff involved understand the labels for each rating.
 Label it on the card (e.g., 0-Try again, 1=Ok , 2-Great!) - Praise the student's efforts to meet any positive behavioral goals.
 It can also be good to praise behaviors such as remembering to check in or check out with their mentor or for getting their cards filled out.